Shepherd's whistle: Use

 The edge of the hole acts as a fipple.
 The lower hole opens onto an otherwise closed pocket of air, in the space between the whistle and the bottom of the mouth.
 This space acts as a sound box; the sound resonates in it.
 Blowing over the lip of a bottle or jug also makes resonances by blowing across an opening.

 Unlike typical, single-tone whistles, the shepherd's whistle can emit a range of pitches, by using the tongue and mouth to change the shape and size of the "sound box".
 By moving the tongue and mouth, the resonance, and therefore the sound, can be varied.
 See vessel flute.

-A range of over an octave is possible, but whistle vary in the range of pitches and loudness they can produce; Denser material typcally have greater ranges.
+A range of over an octave is possible, but whistle vary in the range of pitches and loudness they can produce; Denser material typically have greater ranges.

 When a dog is trained to voice commands, whistle commands are added in parallel; when the dog is responding to the whistle commands, the voice commands can be omitted.
 Commands may be lengthened and loudened to get the dog's attention.